openedx/edx-documentation/en_us/xblock-tutorial/source/overview/introduction.rst

 lessons, sections, and entire courses.

 *****************************
-XBlock Specification and Runtimes
+XBlock API and Runtimes
 *****************************

-A web-app can turn itself into an :ref:`XBlock runtime<XBlock Runtimes>` by implementing the XBlock specification.
-XBlock runtimes can compose web pages out of XBlocks that were developped by programmers who do not need to know anything about the other components a web page might be using or displaying.
+Any web application can be an :ref:`XBlock runtime<XBlock Runtimes>` by implementing the XBlock API.
+Note that the XBlock API is not a RESTful API.
+XBlock runtimes can compose web pages out of XBlocks that were developed by programmers who do not need to know anything about the other components a web page might be using or displaying.